Is my GHIC still valid if I changed my name?

 Marriage and civil partnership

 When getting married or committed through civil partnership, you can change your surname if you wish.
 We recommend you to first renew your passport and update your family name.
-You can then renew your EHIC.
+You can then renew your GHIC.
 You will not need a deed poll when taking your spouse’s or civil partner’s surname.
 A copy of your certificate of marriage or civil partnership will be enough to update the documents.

 Getting divorced or ending a civil partnership